Write your message

 Abstract

-Background: The dental profession requires high levels of precision and fine motor control.
-Hand anthropometric dimensions, grip strength, and manual dexterity play critical roles in ergonomic tool design and performance.
-This study aimed to investigate gender differences in hand anthropometry, grip strength, and manual dexterity among dental students.
+Objectives: In the dental profession, hands play a fundamental role in performing precise, fine movements and controlling specialized instruments.
+Hand anthropometric dimensions, grip strength, and manual dexterity are key factors in designing appropriate ergonomic tools.
+Given the physiological and anatomical differences between the two sexes, this study aimed to investigate sex differences in hand anthropometric dimensions, grip strength, and manual dexterity among dental students.

-Methods: A cross-sectional descriptive-analytical study was conducted on 100 dental students (51 females and 49 males) at Urmia University of Medical Sciences.
-Hand dimensions were measured using a digital caliper, grip strength using a Jamar dynamometer, pinch strength using a SAEHAN pinch gauge, and manual dexterity using the Roeder test.
-Independent t-test was applied for gender comparisons.
+Methods: A cross-sectional descriptive-analytical study was conducted on 100 dental students (51 females and 49 males) at Urmia University of Medical Sciences, Urmia, Iran.
+Hand anthropometric dimensions were measured using a digital caliper, maximum grip strength was assessed using a Jamar dynamometer, pinch grip strength was measured using a SAEHAN pinch gauge, and manual dexterity was evaluated using the Roeder test.
+Data were analyzed using SPSS software 24 and the independent t-test.

 Page 1 from 1